wazuh/wazuh-documentation/source/user-manual/ruleset/testing.rst

 The above result shows that rule id ``5710`` matches the event log.

-If you paste the log seven more times within two minutes, you can see that rule id ``5710`` matches multiple times.
-You can see that in *Phase 3, filtering (rules)*, the ``firedtimes`` counter increases with each repetition.
-But for the last log line, rule id ``5712`` makes the match.
-This rule captures the eighth event that rule id ``5710`` matched previously for the same IP address.
+If you paste the log six more times, you can see that rule id ``5710`` "sshd: Attempt to login using a non-existent user" matches each time.
+Note that in *Phase 3, filtering (rules)*, the ``firedtimes`` counter increases with each repetition.
+If you paste the log one more time, rule ID 5712 matches instead, indicating an attempted SSH brute force attack on the system.
+This rule triggers when there have been eight failed attempts to log in to SSH with a non-existing user, all from the same IP address, and within a two-minute timeframe

 .. code-block:: none
    :class: output
-   :emphasize-lines: 15
+   :emphasize-lines: 15, 17

    **Phase 1: Completed pre-decoding. full event: 'Oct 15 21:07:00 linux-agent sshd[29205]: Invalid user blimey from 18.18.18.18 port 48928'